 Accessibility

-Mannings Grocers is a local, family-run greengrocer with a difference.
-After stocking up on locally grown organic fruit and veg, refuel with freshly brewed tea or coffee, hot sandwiches, soups, or homemade cakes in the café.
-Try the blueberry, almond and coconut sponge; it’s a best-seller!
+Mannings is a local, family-run greengrocer with a difference.
+After stocking up on locally grown organic fruit and veg and artisanal Pembrokeshire produce, refuel with freshly brewed tea or Coal Town Coffee, sandwiches, soups, or homemade cakes in the café.
+Try the cheesy leek Welsh rarebit, or the blueberry and almond cake – it’s a best seller!

-- It's family-friendly, offering children’s picnic boxes and highchairs are available
+- Family-friendly, offering children’s picnic boxes and highchairs are available

 - Dog-friendly